 Yet another innovation came in 1986.
 "Butters named Tom Mickle as Duke's first director of sports services, the forerunner to the marketing and promotions departments now commonplace in college athletics.
 'Tom was kind of a pioneer in that,' said Chris Kennedy, Duke's senior associate athletics director.
 'Tom Butters thought that Mickle had a lot of ability and that it should extend beyond sports information.'"

 A couple of years before, there was a serious overture to hire Butters away -- from Ohio State, whose AD, Hugh Hindman, had resigned under fire in February 1984.
-One report said that the Ohio native had "pole-vaulted to the forefront of the chase," noting that John and Dan Galbreath, then owners of the Pirates, were powerful Buckeye contributors.
+One report said that the Ohio native had "pole-vaulted to the forefront of the chase," noting that John Galbreath and his son Dan, then owners of the Pirates, were powerful Buckeye contributors.
 "I can't tell you whether the Galbreaths were involved.
 But I can tell you there was interest.
 From my earliest days of remembering how to read, at four or five years old, until now, when I'm 112 (or feel like I am), the first thing I do when I open the newspaper is turn to Ohio State scores."

 "I was being considered.
 But I decided I was right where I needed to be, and they decided that too.
 I made the right decision."

 Another potential opportunity beckoned in 1989.
 The U.S. Golf Association needed a new director, and Butters actively sought the position.
 "Face it, his challenges at Duke are over," said Tom Mickle.
 Butters withdrew his name from consideration, however, by mutual consent with the USGA.
 He said that there was still plenty of work to do at Duke.
 "The man who thinks he's caught up will quickly be passed," were his words.